MarcusRainbow/QuantMath/README.md

 Models of how we expect prices to change in the future.
 All are stochastic, but some have stochastic volatility or rates.
 Examples of models are BGM (Brace Gatarek Musiela), Black, Heston.

 ### Risk
 Defines how market data can be bumped, and manages the dependencies when this happens.
-Not implemented yet, but this will contain definitions of risk reports, such as Delta, Gamma and optionally Cross-Gamma for all underliers matching some criteria.
+This contain definitions of risk reports, such as Delta, Gamma, Vega and Volga for all underliers matching some criteria.

 ### Instruments
 Defines financial products, indices, assets and currencies.
 Anything that has a price.
 Some instruments know how to price themselves (basically, any instrument where the price is well-defined and not model-dependent -- remember this module is lower than models).
 Some instruments know how to price themselves in a Monte-Carlo framework, given paths of their underliers.